BlockchainCommons/developer-web-site/_pages/tech/secure-comm/index.md

 ## ![](/assets/badges/airgap.png) Airgap

-**Architectural.** Airgaps allow users to keep assets on physically separate devices.
+**Architecture.** Airgaps allow users to keep assets on physically separate devices.

 For more see: